Provisional Flag of the Meritocratic Republic of Canada

 Article 2: Freedom of Inquiry and Redress

-3. All existing statutes, regulations, disciplinary codes, and precedents that have been used to suppress inquiry in the biological, psychological, historical, medical, philosophical, religious, or any other field of elaboration on ideological grounds are hereby abolished in perpetuity.
+c) All existing statutes, regulations, disciplinary codes, and precedents that have been used to suppress inquiry in the biological, psychological, historical, medical, anthropological, philosophical, religious, or any other field of elaboration on ideological grounds are hereby abolished in perpetuity.

 Any citizen may file a Petition of Redress challenging any publicly funded or publicly enforced claim, dataset, interpretation, model, consensus, or paradigm that materially affects law, regulation, public expenditure, education, professional practice, or the rights guaranteed in this Constitution.

-Upon receipt of a petition supported by at least five hundred citizen signatures and a prima-facie written argument not exceeding fifty pages, the Supreme Court shall empanel a Special Tribunal of Scientific Review consisting of seventeen members and governed by the procedures set forth in the subsections below.
+Upon receipt of a petition supported by at least two hundred citizen signatures and a prima-facie written argument not exceeding three-thousand words, the Supreme Court shall empanel a Special Tribunal of Scientific Review consisting of seventeen members and governed by the procedures set forth in the subsections below.

 Petitions which cover largely the same subject matter shall be heard on a first-come, first-served basis.
 If a prior petition results in an Overturn decision, all subsequent queued petitions challenging the same claim on substantially similar grounds shall be dismissed as moot, without need for further hearing.